Asset registered: 1999 (25 years old)

 Why?

-Because domains are digital assets, not a marketing expense.
+Because domains are digital assets, not a marketing expense (even though you should market them).
 They have inherent value on their own and can be resold.
 With the right name, they can bring instant global credibility, even to a small team or individual.
 And, in the hands of a large talented team – world domination.
-They are proven to have higher click through rates when paired with online advertising.
-Memorable names easily pass the “radio test”.
-Specifically, .com’s rise above the top with now more than 1,500 domain extensions, and counting.
+That’s a pretty savvy way to expand your business and take over new markets, if you haven’t already.
+They are proven to have higher click through rates when paired with online advertising, plus well documented SEO advantages.
+Memorable domains such as YOPA.com easily pass the “radio test”.
+And specifically, with .com’s unmatched throne atop the now more than 1,500 domain extensions, and counting – it’s easier to rise above the noise, and Google search results.

 https://www.iana.org/domains/root/db